-In March 2021 I suffered (what I now know to be) a major seizure whilst setting out on my bicycle to meet a very good friend to go for a bike ride.
-However I never made it to the meeting place and woke in the back of an ambulance on route to hospital.
+In March 2021, Ben suffered (what we now know to be) a major seizure whilst setting out on his bicycle to meet a very good friend to go for a bike ride.
+However, Ben never made it to the meeting place and woke in the back of an ambulance on route to hospital.

-This resulted in being promptly being referred for MRI and EEG tests, which took place in April.
-The diagnosis of which being informed of the distressing news that I had a tumour.
+This resulted in Ben promptly being referred for MRI and EEG tests, which took place in April '21.
+The diagnosis was distressing news, that Ben had a brain tumour.

-Things continued to happen very quickly, with me being admitted to University Hospital Coventry and Warwickshire in early May.
+Things continued to happen very quickly, with Ben being admitted to University Hospital Coventry and Warwickshire in early May '21.
 This was to carry out a craniotomy (brain surgery) to de-bulk the tumour.
-I was very fortunate that the procedure was carried out without incident and that I recovered relatively quickly from this major surgery.
-However the results of the cell analysis confirmed the worst news, in that it was malignant.
+Ben was very fortunate that the procedure was carried out without incident and that he recovered relatively quickly from this major surgery.
+However, the results of the cell analysis confirmed the worst news, that the tumour was malignant.

-In June I started on an intensive chemotherapy session for one week and then started a 6 week treatment plan of both radiotherapy and chemotherapy.
-Fortunately my body coped well with the treatment as it can cause many ill effects.
+In June '21 Ben started on an intensive chemotherapy session for one week and then started a treatment plan of both radiotherapy and chemotherapy.
+Fortunately Ben's body coped well with the treatment as it can cause many ill effects.
 Inspirationally he even managed to participate in the inaugural Burton Bash later that year.

 THE BURTON BASH

 A month of activity to get you moving

 Throughout the month of September (Ben's month of birth), we ask you to "Give Ben 10".
 That can be 10 hours, 10km's or 10 days of exercise.
 You can walk, run, cycle, paddle board, do a gym workout all with the aim to get that bit more active!